tosh2230/stairlight/README.md

 # StairLight

-StairLight is a table-level data lineage tool, detects table dependencies from `Create Table As Select` SQL files.
+StairLight is a table-level data lineage tool, detects table dependencies from `CREATE TABLE AS SELECT` SQL files.